ankittayaldev/temp_label/tmp/brand_library.md

 ### Automatic ZIP Decompression & Ingestion
 When a user uploads a `.zip` file, the backend automatically intercepts and decompresses it on disk:
-- The archive is expanded inside a secure temporary workspace.
+- `.zip` is purely a file container format, not a document type.
+The archive is expanded inside a secure temporary workspace.
 - The system walks the directory tree recursively (`rglob("*")`), ignoring system artifacts (such as `.DS_Store` or `__MACOSX` resource forks).
-- Every supported document found inside the archive is ingested as an independent `brand_file` record under the target brand folder.
+- Every supported document found inside the archive is ingested as an independent `brand_file` record under the target brand folder and classified individually.
+- Per-file size limits (200MB PDF, 100MB others) and overall unpack limit (500MB) are strictly validated during traversal.
 - The outer ZIP container file itself is discarded after decompression, avoiding duplicate disk or S3 consumption.

 ### LiteParse Extraction